Ke Apon Ke Por

 Ke Apon Ke Por is an Indian Bengali-language television soap opera that aired on Bengali Entertainment Channel Star Jalsha and is available on the digital platform Disney+ Hotstar.
 It premiered on 25 July 2016.
 After airing for four years, the show went off air on 27 December 2020.
-The show was produced by Boyhood Productions of Surinder Singh, Gurjit Singh and Sushanta Das.
+One of the longest running Bengali television soap opera, the show was produced by Boyhood Productions of Surinder Singh, Gurjit Singh and Sushanta Das.

 Ke Apon Ke Por is a family drama series starring Pallavi Sharma and Biswajit Ghosh.
 Monalisa Paul played the main antagonist (Tandra), while Ananya Biswas, Arindya Banerjee, Reshmi Sen, Kalyani Mondal, Indranil Chattejee and Simran Upadhyay appear in prominent supporting roles.
-The show is one of the longest-running and popular serials on Bengali television.
+The show is one of the popular serials on Bengali television.

 Summary

 Joba is a kind-hearted maid in the Sengupta family.
 Senguptas' youngest son, Param Sengupta returns to Kolkata and is forced to marry Joba to save her life.
 He encourages Joba to complete her studies and fulfil her dream of becoming a private-practicing lawyer.
 Senguptas' eldest daughter-in-law, Tandra sees Joba as mere a servant and often tortures her.
 Eventually, Param and Joba develop feelings for each other.
 Tandra, Gouri, Palak and Tandra's mother join hands to plot against Joba.

 Tandra's attempts make Tanna mute and Joba is jailed for the same.
 She fakes her pregnancy to compete with pregnant Joba.
 Joba gives birth to a son, who is stolen by Tandra.
 Joba is told that her son is born dead.
 Tandra adopts the new-born daughter of a slum-dweller, Minoti and claims her as her daughter.
 Further, she supplies Param with memory-losing drugs while Joba is taken back to jail.

 Joba returns and helps Param to regain his memory.
 Tanna recovers his speech and proves Joba's innocence.
 Palak apologizes to Joba for all her taunts.
 Joba and Param adopt an orphan named Supari, who turned out to be their long-lost son.
 Joba learns that Tandra's daughter, Anu is being Minoti's child.
 Tandra acts as paralyzed to escape jail punishment and secretly contacts with Sanjay and her mother.
 Joba and Param's daughter, Koyel is born.
 Supari is paralyzed due to interior damage and needs to be treated abroad.

 Supari has been renamed as Sarthak.
 Joba, Param and Sarthak travel to America, leaving Koyel in care of the other Sengupta family members.
 Tandra poisons Koyel's mind against her parents, especially Joba for prioritizing Sarthak than Koyel.